Jerry L. Ross: Spaceflight experience

 STS-74 Atlantis, launched from KSC on November 12, 1995, was NASA's second Space Shuttle mission to rendezvous and dock with the Russian Space Station Mir.
-During the eight-day flight, t the crew aboard Space Shuttle Atlantis attached a permanent docking module to Mir, conducted a number of secondary experiments, and transferred 1 1/2 tons of supplies and experiment equipment between Atlantis and the Mir station.
+During the eight-day flight, the crew aboard Space Shuttle Atlantis attached a permanent docking module to Mir, conducted a number of secondary experiments, and transferred 1 1/2 tons of supplies and experiment equipment between Atlantis and the Mir station.
 Atlantis landed at Kennedy Space Center on November 20 after accomplishing their achievements in 129 orbits of the Earth, traveling 3.4 million miles in 196 hours, 30 minutes, 44 seconds.

 STS-88 Endeavour (December 4–15, 1998) was the first International Space Station assembly mission.
 During the 12-day mission, the U.S.-built Unity module was mated with the Russian Zarya module.
 Ross performed three spacewalks totaling 21 hours 22 minutes to connect umbilicals and attach tools/hardware.
 The crew also deployed two satellites, Mighty Sat 1 and SAC-A. The mission was accomplished in 185 orbits of the Earth in 283 hours and 18 minutes.

 STS-110 Atlantis (April 8–19, 2002) was the 13th Shuttle mission to visit the International Space Station (ISS).
 The first mission in the final phase of the ISS Assembly included the delivery and installation of the S0 Truss; the first time the station's robotic arm was used to maneuver space walkers around the station; it was also the first time that all of a shuttle crew's spacewalks were based from the station's, Quest Airlock.
 Ross performed 2 EVAs totaling 14 hours and 9 minutes.
 Mission duration was 259 hours and 42 minutes.